 Business and Finance, Human Resource And Management

-Explain the Flow of Funds within an Organization including Private Pay and Third Party Reimbursement
+Explain The Flow Of Funds Within An Organization, Including Private Pay And Third Party Reimbursement

 Most consumers with private insurance coverage have little knowledge about what they bought.
 Coverage and denial procedures and policies benefit approximately 10% of their policyholders who have complicated medical needs.
-This coverage only favors the seniors and those requiring complex medical care (Pashchenko, and Porapakkarm, 2013).
-This has made most consumers to lose trust in their health insurer because the private coverage plan fails to satisfy their expectations.
+This coverage only favors seniors and those requiring complex medical care (Pashchenko and Porapakkarm, 2013).
+This has made most consumers lose trust in their health insurer because the private coverage plan fails to satisfy their expectations.

 References